muratatak77/foreacast/README.md

 <img width="815" alt="Screen Shot 2022-01-30 at 3 12 45 PM" src="https://user-images.githubusercontent.com/4965162/151721931-7e94c688-745b-45a2-bfae-4774db0a4c35.png">

 If you try again call this url after 3-4 seconds, you can see the results.
 As I said I was only able to return a json.

 like :

 <img width="1914" alt="Screen Shot 2022-01-30 at 3 14 10 PM" src="https://user-images.githubusercontent.com/4965162/151721974-d408b8eb-e779-4dc2-9da8-14c6ac3a22b1.png">

+The results come in the form of water.

 ```
 {